yokolet/new-note/_posts/2017-06-02-parens-love.md

 | round brackets | square brackets | curly brackets | angle brackets |

-In terms of algoritm problems, differences in names don't matter so much.
+In terms of algorithm problems, differences in names don't matter so much.
 Even the shape doesn't matter so much.
 For example, "`(()), ()()`" has the same meaning as "`\\//, \/\/`", "`##!!, #!#!`", etc.
 Among such symbols, parens are look nice and familiar to programmer's eyes.